Cairo - Things to Do in Cairo in November

 What to Pack

-Comfortable walking shoes with ankle support: You'll walk 5-8km (3-5 miles) daily on uneven ancient stones and cobblestones throughout Islamic Cairo
+Comfortable broken-in walking shoes with good arch support - you'll easily walk 8-10 km (5-6 miles) daily on uneven ancient stones and Cairo's chaotic sidewalks

 Insider Knowledge